-Whilst designing products for Y.S Collective, Kamp also began to undertake design contract work for clients, leading to his co-founding of product and spatial design studio Think & Shift.
-Under the Think & Shift brand, he designed award winning products and spaces for companies such as Microsoft, BoConcept, I Love Ugly and many more.
-He also worked as a design innovation consultant for The Comfort Group and Auckland Transport.
+Whilst designing products for Y.S Collective, Kamp also began to undertake design contract work for clients, eventually leading to his co-founding of product and spatial design studio Think & Shift.
+Under the Think & Shift brand, he designed award winning products, spaces and experiences for companies such as Microsoft, Auckland Transport, I Love Ugly, BoConcept, and many more.

 In 2015 Kamp became increasingly frustrated by the unsustainable practices, technological restrictions and monotonous outputs of the industrial mindset.
-He sold his shares in Think & Shift and left the company to build KAMP.studio; a practice that would allow him to transition from commercial design toward the world of art design, to focus on his true creative passion, the exploration of new ideas and technologies.
+He sold his shares in Think & Shift and left the company to build KAMP.studio; a practice that would allow him to transition from industrial design toward the emerging field of post-industrial design, to focus on his creative energy on the exploration of more ethical and elegant alternatives to mass production.